vitalif/vitastor/docs/config/osd.en.md

 - Type: seconds
 - Default: 5

-Interval at which OSDs report their state to etcd.
+Interval at which OSDs report their liveness to etcd.
 Affects OSD lease time and thus the failover speed.
 Lease time is equal to this parameter value plus max_etcd_attempts * etcd_quick_timeout because it should be guaranteed that every OSD always refreshes its lease in time.

+## etcd_stats_interval

+- Type: seconds
+- Default: 30

+Interval at which OSDs report their statistics to etcd.
+Highly affects the imposed load on etcd, because statistics include a key for every OSD and for every PG.
+At the same time, low statistic intervals make `vitastor-cli` statistics more responsive.

 ## run_primary